Kucoin/kucoin-mining-docs/README_EN.md

 - Api-Key
 - Api-Secret
-- Passphrase
+- Api-Passphrase

-The Key and Secret are randomly generated and provided by KuCoin, while Passphrase is defined by you when creating the API.
+The Api-Key and Api-Secret are randomly generated and provided by KuCoin, while Api-Passphrase is defined by you when creating the API.
 If the above information is lost, it cannot be recovered and you will need to re-apply for an Api-Key.

 ## Creation Request
 The REST request parameters must contain the following: